Coronavirus Covid-19 PGM latest update

 Washing hands often with soap and water for at least 20 seconds

-Washing hands before and after a visit and before leaving home and returning home
+Washing hands before and after each visit and before leaving home and returning home

 Using hand sanitizer gel if soap and water is not available